 • On-Site User: An individual who is physically present at the facility to conduct research on an approved research proposal.
+This is the primary category of user.

-The facility shall count each user who has completed registration, training, safety documentation, has a valid user agreement, and has a badge that facilitates tracking.
+The facility shall count each user who has completed registration, obtained required permissions for on-site access, has a valid user agreement, and is listed on an approved experiment safety form.

-• Remote User: An individual who has been granted the authority to remotely produce data through computer access, or by shipping samples to facility scientist for data measurements, or by receiving custom-manufactured materials, tools, or devices from the facility scientists because the facility has unique or unusual capabilities to fabricate.
+Remote User: An individual who remotely accessed the facility and participated in the experiment, conducted research, and/or produced data through computer access.
+This category also includes users who remotely accessed the facility by shipping samples to facility scientists for data measurements, or by receiving custom-manufactured materials, tools, or devices from the facility scientists because the facility has unique or unusual capabilities for synthesis or fabrication.